-Start by using the right shampoo and conditioner when washing your hair.
+Start by using the right shampoo and conditioner when cleansing your hair.
 With the numerous shampoo options in stores, which one do you know works best for you?
-Is it the one giving you the best protection?
-Or the one making your hair look silky?
-You can usually tell by reading the labels on the bottles.
-As much as possible, also choose shampoo that is sulfate-free.
-Sulfate can contribute to hair damage.
+Choose Sulfate free silicon free and paraben free.

 The addition of a hair mask once or twice a month is not only added nourishment but strengthening also.

 To start your search for the best hair care and hair repair products, visit Iles Formula Online Store.